 Where to Take Your Reading

 Of course, it matters a great deal how you take the reading.
-You can see that if you take a reading at the top two inches of the plant, it will read dry.
+You can see that if you take a reading at the top 2 inches of the plant, it will read dry.
 If you stick the probe halfway down, it reads moist.
 All the way at the bottom, it reads wet.
 This is the nature of gravity and water.

 Your readings will also differ if you measure close to the center of the plant, where the soil is wetter or towards the outside of the container, where soil tends to be dryer.
 So where is the right place to take an accurate reading?
 Be sure to take your reading at the same place each time for consistency.
 I recommend measuring halfway between the center of your plant and the container, then halfway between the top and bottom of your soil.

-A Word of Caution for Fiddle Leaf Fig Plants from Home Depot
+A Word of Caution for Fiddle Leaf Fig Plants From Home Depot

 Pay attention to your particular plant’s root ball here.
 Some plants from Home Depot have very dense root balls that do not integrate well with surrounding soil.
-This means that the surrounding soil could be very moist, but your plant’s root ball may still be bone dry and your plant may be dying of thirst.
+This means that the surrounding soil could be very moist, but your plant’s root ball may still be bone-dry and your plant may be dying of thirst.
 If it seems like your plant has a very compact root ball, take the measurement inside the edge of the root ball so you’re measuring the actual moisture content of the soil that has contact with the roots.

 Stick the probe halfway between the center of the plant and the edge of the container, then go halfway down the soil.
 This will give you a consistent moisture reading where most of the important roots of your plant are below the probe.
 At this location, your moisture meter should read just between moist and dry before you water.
 I recommend waiting until your plant’s soil is at a moisture level of 3 to 4 at this depth before you water.